 Claims History

-A clean claims history over 5+ years typically results in lower premiums.
-Design defect claims - particularly those related to weathertightness, structural issues, or code compliance - will significantly increase your premium.
+A clean claims record over five or more years typically results in lower premiums.
+Design defect claims - particularly those involving waterproofing, cladding, or structural issues - will significantly increase your premium and may restrict available cover options.

 🛡️